-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Course Work: Formal feedback will be provided on completion of the course work via Canvas.
 Additionally, informal feedback will be provided during lectures and examples classes.
-Students will receive peer review on completion of class tutorials.

-Formal feedback will be provided following completion of the final exam in line with standard College of Engineering protocols.
+Formal feedback will be provided following completion of the final exam in line with standard Faculty of Science & Engineering protocols.

 Failure Redemption: A supplementary examination will form 100% of the module mark.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be live and on-campus.